xristos3490/wordpress-lamma/readme.md

 Before harnessing the power of Lamma, ensure that the following software is installed on your system:

-- **Node.js v16 or higher:** Lamma relies on Node.js, so you'll need version 16 or newer.
-Download it from [nodejs.org](https://nodejs.org/).

-- **Homebrew (macOS only):** If you're using macOS, you can streamline package installations with Homebrew.
-To get Homebrew, open your terminal and execute this command:

-## Prerequisites

-Before harnessing the power of Lamma, ensure that the following software is installed on your system:

 - **Node.js v16**: Lamma relies on Node.js, so you'll need version 16 or newer.
 Download it from nodejs.org.

 - **Homebrew**: You can streamline package installations with Homebrew.
 To get Homebrew, open your terminal and execute this command:

-- **MySQL or MariaDB**: Ensure that MySQL or MariaDB is installed and running as a service with Homebrew.
-If not, provide the steps to install and start the MySQL service.
-Also, ensure that the DB server uses a root password; if not, provide the SQL to change the root user's password to 'root'.

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-For other operating systems, consult the Homebrew documentation for installation instructions.
+- **MySQL or MariaDB**: Ensure that MySQL or MariaDB is installed and running as a service with Homebrew.
+If not, please follow the steps [here](https://github.com/xristos3490/wordpress-lamma).

 ## Usage